Outdated colors

 When the tub and tile are both dated, refinishing them together can create a more complete bathroom update.

 Tile refinishing works best when the tile is solid and the wall behind it is not failing.
-BBR reviews grout lines, wall condition, corners, shelves, and whether the tub and tile should be refinished together.
+Best In The Business Refinishing LLC reviews grout lines, wall condition, corners, shelves, and whether the tub and tile should be refinished together.

 Before: dated bathroom tile is reviewed for loose pieces, grout condition, moisture signs, and surface prep needs.